Spark conversations with a sophisticated edge

 Aurorae of Jupiter

-The magnetic field of Jupiter can be observed by the strong aurorae usually visible at its poles.
+The magnetic field of Jupiter can be observed by the intense aurorae usually visible at its poles.
 Ions follow the magnetic field lines down to the pole in the atmosphere, where they interact with atmospheric particles to produce light.
-The aurorae of Jupiter are some of the most active in the solar system because the atmosphere of Jupiter receives a flux of ions from Ios, its volcanically active moon, greatly increasing the frequency and intensity of aurorae. [“A Close Up of Aurora on Jupiter.”
-NASA]
+The aurorae of Jupiter are some of the most active in the solar system because the atmosphere of Jupiter receives a flux of ions from Ios, its volcanically active moon, significantly increasing the frequency and intensity of aurorae.
+[7]